-The vice president and dean for student development or his designee will review the written complaint and contact the student regarding address of the complaint.
-If another University office is better able to address the complaint, then the vice president or his designee will forward the complaint to that office and notify the student where the complaint was directed.
-A representative of the office receiving the forwarded complaint will then contact the student regarding address of the complaint.
+The vice president and dean for student development or their designee will review the written complaint and contact the student regarding it.
+If another University office is better able to address the complaint, then the vice president and dean for student development or their designee will forward the complaint to that office and notify the student as to where the complaint was directed.
+A representative of the office receiving the forwarded complaint will then contact the student about addressing the complaint.

-For online students who live out of state: If an issue cannot be resolved through the University of Lynchburg’s internal processes and you decide to file a complaint with the State Council of Higher Education for Virginia (SCHEV), you may also alert the agency in your home state that deals with student complaints.
-A contact list for state agencies that address student complaints is available on the webpage for the University of Lynchburg Online: www.lynchburg.edu/academics/online-programs/.
+For online students who live out of state: If an issue cannot be resolved through the University of Lynchburg’s internal processes and you decide to file a complaint with SCHEV, you may also alert the agency in your home state that deals with student complaints.
+A contact list for state agencies that address student complaints is available on the webpage for University of Lynchburg Online.